nataliatesarova/python_project3/README.md

 Option 5 allows the user to exit the program.

 ## User Experience (UX)

-The software tool is designed to offer users a simple and efficient experience by enabling them to add, delete, search, and edit employee data in a Google Sheet.
+The software tool is designed to offer users a simple and efficient experience by enabling add, delete, search, and edit of employee data in a Google Sheet.
 To enhance user experience, the following features have been implemented:

 Input validation: The validate_data() function checks that the user's input contains the correct number of columns and provides clear feedback on how to correct errors.

-Instructions for data entry: The get_employee_data() function offers instructions on how to enter data, along with an example.
+Instructions for data entry: The get employee data function offers instructions on how to enter data, along with an example.

-Confirmation and error messages: Users receive confirmation messages when their actions are successful (e.g., adding an employee) and error messages when their input does not match any data in the sheet.
+Confirmation and error messages: Users receive confirmation messages when their actions are successful (e.g., adding an employee) and error messages when the ID does not match any data in the sheet.
 These messages provide clarity and reduce uncertainty.

 ## Flow Chart

 ![Flow Chart](readme-docs/images/Flowchart.png)

 ## Google Sheet
 The Python script interacts with a Google Sheet using the gspread library allowing the adding, deleting, editing and searching of employee data, in addition to calculating monthly salary.
 The program provides a basic user interface for interacting with the Sheet.